dsebban/md-blog/refactoring_to_functional_patterns.md

 In any meaningful service you will need previously computed data.
 You'll also want to persist it in case you crash or restart your app.
 This lead to sateful functions.

-In order to rate a stock we need the previous prices and rating, this usually leads to this type of long ugly parameter list.
-Also remember that our data structures are immutable so we have to return a new updated version of them.
+In order to rate a stock we need the previous prices and rating, this usually leads to long ugly parameter lists.
+Because our data structures are immutable so we have to return new updated versions of them.

 *Before*